MicroEnterprise

 Microenterprises come in all forms—craft stalls, dog-washing services, YouTube channels, home baking, gardening, social media management, handmade jewellery, and much more.
 At Good Company Disability Services, we support NDIS participants in Melbourne and Perth to explore, establish, and grow their own microenterprises.
 Our person-centered approach ensures that each business venture is tailored to the individual’s goals, skills, and support needs.

-Real Microenterprise Examples
+Microenterprise Examples

 Here are just a few examples of existing Microenterprise types: